Depravity is an act that violates the natural rights one human has with another human or with the Creator.

 What Constitutes Sin?

-Once a person violates another’s right, then an act of sin has been committed.
-This can be done unintentionally, if not intentionally.
-When unintentionally done, the Evil One has not the same claim on a person as he does when a violation of a person’s right is done purposely.
-These rights are laid out in the Ten Commandments, which have five that are a violation against God and five where there is no mention of God, but disregarding them is nevertheless an offense against our Heavenly Father.
+Once a person violates another’s rights, an act of sin has been committed.
+This can be done unintentionally or intentionally.
+When done unintentionally, the Evil One does not have the same claim on a person as he does when a violation of a person’s rights is committed purposely.
+These rights are laid out in the Ten Commandments, which include five that are violations against God and five that, while not mentioning God, are nevertheless offenses against our Heavenly Father.
 The Evil One is able to take control of our will once we intentionally violate any one of the commandments, for to do so is to commit sin (2 Timothy 2:26).
 Once our will not to sin is weakened, we will find ourselves habitually sinning.

 Prince Of The Power Of The Air